amsross/amsross.github.io/_posts/2016-10-05-fantasy-birds-introduction.markdown

 const uniqPlayerIds = _.compose(_.uniq, allPlayerIds);
 ```

 From here I have two handy functions; one that gives me all of the player ids, and one that gives me all of the unique player ids.
-Both are still accessible, and there is no duplicationg between them.
+Both are still accessible, and there is no duplication between them.
 They're bite-sized, they're descriptive, they're testable, and they're reusable.

 ## Fantasy Birds

 Alright, so what about `fantasyland/fantasy-birds`?
-My actual intent here is to cover some of the real world use cases for applicators.
+My actual intent here is to cover some of the real world use cases for the combinators in the ornithology over the span of several (or many) separate posts.
 Because fantasy-birds is so whimsical and is a list of combinators that increase in complexity, it seems like perfect fodder for diving in and figuring out just what use a real programmer could have for a combinator beyond theoretical mathematical  or logical applications.

-So I'll start at the top of the list and begin working my way down:

 ## Applicator